mozilla-services/userplex/modules/aws/Readme.md

           accountname: cloudservices-aws-dev

 ```
-Notifications are only sent on creation of user accounts.
+Notifications are sent on creation and reset of user accounts.
 No notification is
 sent on deletion of an account.

 The notification contains a username, a temporary password which must be changed